brimdata/zui/CONTRIBUTING.md

 # Brim Development

 Thank you for contributing to Brim!
-Feel free to [post an issue](https://github.com/brimsec/brim/issues), fork the repo, or send us a pull request.
+Feel free to [open an issue](TROUBLESHOOTING.md##opening-an-issue), fork the repo, or send us a pull request.

 Brim is early in its life cycle and will be expanding quickly.
 Please star and/or watch the repo so you can follow and track our progress.